 The basis of our model is on-site learning and will continue to be so.
 We are now modifying and improving the global learning experience, incorporating innovations into online teaching and ensuring that our curricular objectives are met across all our academic programmes.
 The Blended Learning UIC Barcelona System model is based on a blended and rotational system for students to alternate on-site classes with online classes, prioritising on-site practical activities in clinics, laboratories, architecture workshops, the courtroom, television set or radio studio.
-First-year students will prioritised for on-site classes to ensure they settle smoothly into university life.
+First-year students are prioritised for on-site classes to ensure they settle smoothly into university life.
 New IT systems have been set up in the classrooms to facilitate interaction between students and specific training has been given to our teaching staff.

 “Today, more than ever, we know that the future is unpredictable but we can adapt and increase the flexibility of our learning model to ensure the best teaching under any circumstances, while strengthening our research potential for the benefit of society as a whole.”

 2. Safety as a principle

 Our priority is the health of the university community.
 We ensure compliance with the safety protocols at all times in accordance with the health authority recommendations.
 For the new academic year a rigorous disinfection system has been established for our facilities, we have designed access routes on our campuses and in classrooms to ensure safe distancing and flexible teaching hours are also planned to help to avoid large concentrations of people as well as work shifts for our employees when required.

 “Our commitment to everyone's health involves minimising any risks while we are dealing with the pandemic, but always looking ahead beyond the current circumstances.”